google-research/prompt-tuning/README.md

 a list of words (class labels) to use.
 Each words is tokenized by a provided vocab; embedded with a provided vocab table; aggregated, if need be, across sub-tokens; and used to initialize a prompt time-step.
-If the provided tokens don't cover the full prompt length fall back to another provided initializer is used.
+If the provided tokens don't cover the full prompt length, the missing tokens are initialized using the provided fall back initializer.

 We can match the paper, where unfilled prompt tokens are filled by sampling from the embedding table, by composing this initialization with the one above.
 It can